Towards Reconciling Reionization with JWST: The Role of Bright Galaxies and Strong Feedback

 The cumulative electron scattering optical depth, shown in lower right panel of Figure~\ref{fig:all_global_cons}, reflects the integrated history of reionization.
 All models are consistent with the \citet{2020A&A...641A...6P}, being within the 2-$\sigma$ level.
 In particular, the \textbf{EoR} and {\eorrhosf} models produce the lowest $\tau$, while the {\eorphisf} fit yields slightly higher values, yet within 2-$\sigma$ of \citet{2020A&A...641A...6P} value due to early yet more extended reionization, which prolongs partial ionization epochs.
 The \textbf{wf} models are also within 1-$\sigma$ of \citet{2020A&A...641A...6P}.
 The differences remain modest, indicating that all the models are viable within current CMB constraints.

-To further verify the implied role of different galaxy populations in driving reionization from Table~5, we split the total ionizing emissivity, $\dot{N}_{\rm ion}$, into two components: emissivities from galaxies fainter and brighter than $10^{10} M{\odot}$.
-We then present the evolution of these two components for all models in Figure~\ref{fig:Rion}, indicating the emissivities from galaxies fainter/brighter than $10^{10} M_{\odot}$ with dashed/solid lines, respectively.
-As shown earlier in Figure~\ref{fig:all_global_cons}, reionization begins earlier in the {\bf wf} models compared to the {\rm EoR} model, due to the higher contributions to the emissivity budget from faint galaxies (dashed orange/cyan vs. green lines), as seen in Figure~\ref{fig:Rion}.
+To further verify the implied role of different galaxy populations in driving reionization from Table~5, we split the total ionizing emissivity, $\dot{N}_{\rm ion}$, into two components: emissivities from galaxies fainter and brighter than $10^{10} M_{\odot}$.
+We then present the evolution of these two components for all models in Figure~\ref{fig:Rion}, indicating the emissivities from galaxies fainter/brighter than $10^{10} M_{\odot}$ with {no-outlined/black-outlined} lines, respectively.
+As shown earlier in Figure~\ref{fig:all_global_cons}, reionization begins earlier in the {\bf wf} models compared to the {\rm EoR} model, due to the higher contributions to the emissivity budget from faint galaxies ({no-outlined green}/{brown} vs. {pink} lines), as seen in Figure~\ref{fig:Rion}.
 This is consistent with the lower inferred $C$ values by roughly a factor of 2 in these models compared to the {\bf EoR} model, as reported in Table~\ref{tab:all_model}.